Call now for addiction support(877) 648-4288

 Hydrocodone is most commonly prescribed to relieve pain following dental surgery.
 The drug is similar to other Opioids, although it is considerably less potent than many others.
 Hydrocodone abuse can lead to addiction if the abuse continues for an extended period or a large amount is abused.

 Methadone is used to treat Heroin addiction.
-The drug functions as a replacement for the stronger, more dangerous drug by allowing users to avoid the worst symptoms of withdrawal and cravings without providing the high associated with heroin.
+This drug functions as a replacement for the stronger, more dangerous drug by allowing users to avoid the worst symptoms of withdrawal and cravings without providing the high associated with heroin.
 However, Methadone is a powerful and highly addictive Opioid in its own right, and many gain an addiction to this drug.
 For this reason, Methadone should only be taken under close medical supervision.

-Morphine is one of the first painkillers to be man-made.
+Morphine was one of the first painkillers to be man-made.
 It was once ubiquitous in hospitals, although it is less popular than it once was as other medications have replaced it.
 The drug is still commonly found on the black market, as it remains a popular drug of abuse due to its intensely pleasurable effects.
 Morphine addiction is known to be especially severe, and abusers are known to compulsively seek out the drug at any cost, which often leads to significant legal repercussions.

 Oxycodone, commonly referred to as Oxy, is one of the most commonly abused medications in the United States.
 This powerful painkiller is designed for comparatively slow release, but many abusers snort the drug in order to get a more powerful high faster.
 However, this is highly dangerous and greatly increases the likelihood of overdose.
 This danger is increased as users develop a tolerance and have to take increasing amounts to feel the same effect.